Foundation in Cognitive Behaviour Therapy: Continuing Professional Development Unit

 About the Programme

 The Foundation in Cognitive Behavioural Therapy (CBT) aims to provide an introduction to the theory and practice of CBT, with an emphasis on the development of clinical skills.
 The programme runs for 15 consecutive weeks (one day per week on a Friday, 9:15am-4:30pm) and has an intake in February and September each year.
 Whilst restrictions remain in place due to Covid-19, teaching may be delivered remotely via Microsoft Teams, although face to face teaching may be possible as restrictions are reduced.
-While studying on the course, students will be given access to the GMMH Library and Knowledge Service, who can provide help accessing core texts and journal articles.
+While studying on the course, trainees will be given access to the GMMH Library and Knowledge Service, who can provide help accessing core texts and journal articles.

 The course focuses on core clinical competencies in CBT, which include CBT assessment and evaluation, formulation, cognitive and behavioural interventions, and relapse prevention.
 The Foundation is also focused on developing the interpersonal and reflective skills required to build and maintain an effective therapeutic relationship with clients (Adults / Children and Young People) with problematic anxiety and/or depression.
 Evidence based models of common anxiety disorders and depression will be referenced, however the course does not cover post-traumatic stress disorder.